 - A quarter (26%) of our members have seen an increase in obsessive compulsive disorder (OCD)

 The pandemic has also seen more people seek the support they need through counselling and psychotherapy.
 Indeed, 72% of our members believe people are now more open to having therapy than they were before the pandemic, an important measure in banishing the stigma that still surrounds poor mental health.

-Additionally, 82% of therapists state online/remote working has made therapy more accessible to both existing clients and people seeking therapy for the first time.
+Additionally, 82% of therapists state online or remote working has made therapy more accessible to both existing clients and people seeking therapy for the first time.
 This is due to the greater flexibility and choice to prospective clients, who can pick from therapists from all over the country.

 While this accessibility to counselling is welcomed, 80% of the respondents say demand for therapy is either full or over capacity at the practice or service they work in.
 This could result in longer waiting lists and a lag in people getting the help they need.

 Hadyn Williams, our Chief Executive, said: “While our therapists were getting to grips with the huge mental health challenges facing the general population, their skills, expertise and resilience over the last year have undoubtedly changed lives.

 “Our Mindometer survey has given us a unique opportunity to look at the expert insights from our therapists into the effect of lockdown and future challenges to the UK general population’s mental health.